 A high tide and a pale winter sun greeted me for this seasonal re-visit.
 Across the bay, Gull Rock and the Nare Head were clearly visible, as was the beautiful Porthcurnick beach nearby.
-Portscatho’s harbour is sheltered and picturesque, particularly on a high tide.
+Portscatho’s harbour, known as The Porth, is sheltered and picturesque, particularly on a high tide.
 If you walk along the harbour wall in the morning, the village is lit up by the early day sunshine, a fine sight to behold.

 The pull of the sea.

-Torrential rain was falling in Portscatho for this summer re-visit.
-It was mild, on a falling tide and thick mist threw a blanket around the village in the morning.
-The small harbour held all its inshore boats safe and seaweed was strewn on the revealed beach.
-These climatic vagaries make Cornwall interesting day to day, its micro-climates giving one the impression of being on a boat at sea, proud against the elements, with the sea always near and the weather moving past quickly.
+Torrential rain was falling in Portscatho on this occasion.
+It was mild, on a falling tide and a thick mist threw a blanket around the village in the morning.
+The small harbour held all of its inshore boats safe and seaweed was strewn on the revealed beach.
+These climatic vagaries make Cornwall interesting day-to-day, its micro climates giving one the impression of being on a boat at sea, proud against the elements, with the sea always near and the weather moving past quickly.

 Simon’s affinity for the beach.

 By the harbour at Portscatho on a rainy morning.

 It was a mild, misty morning in Portscatho, with Porthcurnick beach, the Nare Head and Gull Rock difficult to pick out.
 A short, easterly sea was breaking on the beach and the rising tide began to float the fishing boats in the small harbour.
 Renovations were starting on the many holiday lets here, but the shops were also open, serving the significant local presence in Portscatho.

 An easterly sea at Portscatho on a rising tide.

 There was bright sunshine at Portscatho for this re-visit, with plenty of visitors about, during the Easter holidays.
 The tide fell away, showing the modest beach at Portscatho, as well as its small harbour.
 There are plenty of good shops and galleries to enjoy at this time of year in a thriving village.